- Studying Law at Yale

 Beginning in June students can view the employers registered for FIP, see their interview and hiring requirements, and upload application materials through the Career Management System (CMS).

-Students interested in FIP should refer to the Fall Interview Program Guide, which provides helpful information about the logistics of FIP, including instructions and advice on selecting employers and interviewing.
-Students may also view Common FIP Questions.
-Visit the FIP Organization site on the YLS Inside Page for fast and easy access to all things FIP, including a list of employers registered to date, links to useful websites, articles of interest, CDO handouts and program videos on FIP-related topics, and a calendar of upcoming events and deadlines.
+Students interested in FIP should refer to the FIP Pages, which provides helpful information, including instructions and advice on selecting employers and interviewing, list of employers registered to date, links to useful websites, articles of interest, CDO handouts and program videos on FIP-related topics, and a calendar of upcoming events and deadlines.
 CDO will host introductory sessions for students planning to participate in FIP.

 Spring Interview Program (SIP)

 The Spring Interview Program is Yale Law School’s annual spring recruiting event for public interest and private sector employers to interview primarily 1Ls, but also 2Ls and 3Ls for summer and permanent positions.
 Each year 15-25 employers register to meet with students during SIP.
 Students are encouraged to meet with a CDO counselor to create a specific, targeted job search strategy to meet their needs.

 In December, students will be able to view employers participating in SIP and their interview and hiring requirements.
 At that time, students can upload application materials through the Career Management System (CMS).
-In January, CDO hosts an introductory session for students planning to participate in SIP.
+CDO hosts an introductory session for students planning to participate in SIP.

 Equal Justice Works Annual Conference and Career Fair

 YLS participates as a member-school in the annual Equal Justice Works Conference and Career Fair in Washington, D.C., which is a gathering of public interest and government employers from across the nation.
 Approximately 150 employers conduct prescheduled and informational interviews with law students from across the country during this event that usually occurs in October.
 CDO subsidizes student registration fees for this event and reimburses student travel up to $250 (please see the reimbursement form).
-For more information, contact Juliann Davis, Assistant Director of Administration.
+For more information, contact Michael Werner.

 View more details at Equal Justice Works Annual Conference and Career Fair